SimulationEverywhere/Crazyfly/README.md

 The only needed file to flash the firmware is the `cf2.bin` binary file.
 Flashing is done as explained in the Crazyflie documentation.

-If you are working from the virtual machine, keep in mind that flashing directly from it has not been proven to be a trustworthy method.
+If you are working from the virtual machine, keep in mind that flashing directly from it has not been proven to be a reliable method.
-Instead, flashing has been working correctly when done directly from the host machine using the [Crazyflie client](https://www.bitcraze.io/getting-started-with-the-crazyflie-2-0/#update-fw) and the Crazyradio
+Instead, flashing has been working correctly when done directly from the host machine using the [Crazyflie client](https://www.bitcraze.io/getting-started-with-the-crazyflie-2-0/#update-fw) and the Crazyradio.

 ## Modified Makefile